kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

   them into your Python scripts, into your [AWS lambda functions](https://aws.amazon.com/lambda/), your iPhone and Android phones, and even into your browsers (see [SQlite-Wasm](https://sqlite.org/wasm/doc/trunk/index.md), [DuckDB-Wasm](https://duckdb.org/docs/stable/clients/wasm/overview.html), and [Kuzu-Wasm](https://docs.kuzudb.com/client-apis/wasm/)).
 This has a very important consequence -- you can develop data-intensive applications anywhere using in-process DBMSs.
-I highly recommend listening to Hannes Mühleisen's (co-creator of DuckDB) ["Going Beyond Two-tier Data Architectures" talk](https://youtu.be/bi0XhmbkqU8?t=1359) where he articulates this point very nicely.
+I highly recommend listening to Hannes Mühleisen's (co-creator of DuckDB) ["Going Beyond Two-tier Data Architectures"](https://youtu.be/bi0XhmbkqU8?t=1359) talk where he articulates this point very nicely.
 "Two-tier" refers to application architectures that use client-server DBMSs, which limit how and where data can be processed.
   With in-process DBMSs you don't have to move your data into another process in order to do something with it.
   For example, you can analyze your data at the location it resides, e.g., directly in a browser or inside a car's Android system without sending data to the cloud.
 This can be critical for privacy and performance.

-in-process DBMSs aren't scary, monolithic systems that require constant maintenance and database administration.
+In short, in-process DBMSs aren't scary, monolithic systems that require constant maintenance and database administration.
 Instead, they are DBMS libraries that can be deployed anywhere -- giving you a lot of flexibility in how you achitect your data-intensive applications.
 In fact, you can often observe that users of in-process and client-server DBMSs refer to different things